Intrinsic alignments of galaxies in multiple projections: Modelling

-In our analysis, we fit for a single parameter in the NLA model, which is the product of the galaxy bias, $b_g$ and the IA amplitude, $A_{\rm IA}$, henceforth designated as NLA amplitude.
+In our analysis, we fit for a single parameter in the NLA model, which is the product of the galaxy bias, $b_\mathrm{g}$ and the IA amplitude, $A_{\rm IA}$, henceforth designated as NLA amplitude.
 For each dataset, we perform the fitting procedure in two different ways.
 First, we fit each of the three individual projections ($x$, $y$ and $z$) separately, using the corresponding individual covariance matrix.
 The resulting best-fit parameter from this approach is referred to as $b_\mathrm{g}A_{\mathrm{IA}} (1)$.
 Secondly, we fit a combination of all three projections simultaneously, where the obtained best-fit parameter is denoted as $b_\mathrm{g}A_{\mathrm{IA}} (3)$.

-The best-fit parameter for $b_\mathrm{g}A_{\mathrm{IA}} (1)$ and $b_\mathrm{g}A_{\mathrm{IA}} (3)$, along with their uncertainties, are determined by minimizing the chi-squared statistic.
-Similar to the SNR considerations from Section (\ref{sect:results_SNR}), we transform data and model vector according to Eq. (\ref{eq: vector rebase}) and apply the resolution condition Eq. (\ref{eq:cov res}).
+The best-fit parameter for $b_\mathrm{g}A_{\mathrm{IA}} (1)$ and $b_\mathrm{g}A_{\mathrm{IA}} (3)$, along with their uncertainties, were determined by minimising the chi-squared statistic.
+Similar to the S/N considerations from Sect. (\ref{sect:results_SNR}), we transformed data and model vector according to Eq. (\ref{eq: vector rebase}) and apply the resolution condition Eq. (\ref{eq:cov res}).
 The transformed chi-squared then becomes

 where $\lambda_i$ are the Eigenvalues of the decomposed covariance matrix $C_{ij}$.
 In the case of the individual fitting, $C_{ij}$ refers to the corresponding individual covariance matrix, while for the combined fit of three projections, $C_{ij}$ refers to the combined covariance matrix, as described in Eq. (\ref{Cjk: combined}).